Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Pushing a local project to an empty repo on GitHub

 After you created a project with files on your machine, you then need to push them to GitHub.
+But first you need somewhere to push them to so create a repo on GitHub:

+1. Step 1 is to create a new repo on GitHub by clicking the `+` icon and choose "New repository".
+2. Enter the name and set it to public
+3. Click "Create repository"

 You can use the commands that GitHub shows when you create the repo or use the following commands but make sure to copy the repo URL link (`https_url`).